morganmcg0404/Comp2007/README.md

 ### Core Gameplay
 - **Wave-Based Survival**: Fight through endless waves of zombies, with each wave introducing more enemies and tougher challenges.
-- **Roguelike Elements**: Randomized buff cards ensure no two playthroughs are the same.
 - **First-Person Shooter Mechanics**: Engage in fast-paced FPS combat with precise aiming, shooting, and movement.

 ### Zombies